-1. Prepare an Order to Show Cause for default judgment and make the Order returnable before Judge Failla in Courtroom 618.
+- 1. Prepare an Order to Show Cause for default judgment and make the Order returnable before Judge Cote in Courtroom 15B.
 Leave blank the date and time of the conference.
-Judge Failla will set the date and time when she signs the Order.

-- 2. Provide the following supporting papers with the Order to Show Cause. - a.
-An attorney's affidavit setting forth: - i. the basis for entering a default judgment, including a description of the method and date of service of the Summons and Complaint; - ii. the procedural history beyond service of the Summons and Complaint, if any; - iii. whether, if the default is applicable to fewer than all of the defendants, the Court may appropriately order a default judgment on the issue of damages prior to resolution of the entire action; - iv. the proposed damages and the basis for each element of damages, including interest, attorney's fees, and costs; and - v. the legal authority for why an inquest into damages would be unnecessary. - b.
-A proposed default judgment. - c.
-Copies of all of the pleadings. - d.
-A copy of the Affidavit of Service of the Summons and Complaint. - e.
-If failure to answer is the basis for the default, a Certificate from the Clerk of Court stating that no answer has been filed. - 3.
+Judge Cote will set the date and time when she signs the Order. - 2.
+Provide the following supporting papers with the Order to Show Cause: - a. an attorney's affidavit setting forth: - (i) the basis for entering a default judgment, including a description of the method and date of service of the summons and complaint; - (ii) the procedural history beyond service of the summons and complaint, if any; - (iii) whether, if the default is applicable to fewer than all of the defendants, the Court may appropriately order a default judgment on the issue of damages prior to resolution of the entire action; - (iv) the proposed damages and the basis for each element of damages, including interest, attorney's fees, and costs; and - (v) legal authority for why an inquest into damages would be unnecessary. - b. a proposed default judgment. - c. copies of all of the pleadings. - d. a copy of the affidavit of service of the summons and complaint. - e. if failure to answer is the basis for the default, a Certificate from the Clerk of Court stating that no answer has been filed. - 3.
 Take the Order to Show Cause and supporting papers to the Orders and Judgments Clerk (Room 370, 500 Pearl Street) for initial review and approval. - 4.
-After the Orders and Judgments Clerk approves the Order to Show Cause, promptly contact Mr. Jose Lopez, Courtroom Deputy, at (212) 805-4570 to arrange for delivery of the papers to Chambers for the Judge's signature.
+After the Orders and Judgments Clerk approves the Order to Show Cause, bring all of the papers to Chambers (Room 1610, 500 Pearl Street) for the Judge's signature.
 Also bring a courtesy copy of the supporting papers to leave with Chambers. - 5.
 After the Judge signs the Order, serve a conforming copy of the Order and supporting papers on the defendant.
-Chambers will retain the original signed Order for docketing purposes, but will supply you with a copy.
-You may also print a copy of the signed Order from the CM/ECF system after the Order has been docketed.

-- 6. Prior to the return date, file through the CM/ECF system: (1) an Affidavit of Service, reflecting that the defendant was served with a conforming copy of the Order and supporting papers; and (2) the supporting papers.
-The signed Order itself will be scanned and docketed by Chambers. - 7.
+(Chambers will retain the original signed Order for docketing purposes, but will supply you with a copy.
+You may also print a copy of the signed Order from the CM/ECF system after the Order has been docketed.) - 6.
+Prior to the return date, file through the CM/ECF system: (1) an affidavit of service, reflecting that the defendant was served with a conforming copy of the Order and supporting papers; and (2) the supporting papers.
+(The signed Order itself will be scanned and docketed by Chambers.) - 7.
 Prior to the return date, take the proposed judgment, separately backed, to the Orders and Judgments Clerk (Room 370, 500 Pearl Street) for the Clerk's approval.
 The proposed judgment, including all damage and interest calculations, must be approved by the Clerk prior to the conference and then brought to the conference for the Judge's signature.